torvalds/linux/Documentation/doc-guide/parse-headers.rst

 Sometimes, it is useful to include header files and C example codes in order to describe the userspace API and to generate cross-references between the code and the documentation.
-Adding cross-references for userspace API files has an additional vantage: Sphinx will generate warnings if a symbol is not found at the documentation.
+Adding cross-references for userspace API files has an additional advantage: Sphinx will generate warnings if a symbol is not found at the documentation.
 That helps to keep the uAPI documentation in sync with the Kernel changes.
 The :ref:`parse_headers.py <parse_headers>` provides a way to generate such